New Home Buyer Rebate (FAQ’s)

 A: A home rebate is money gifted back to the client (be it buyer or seller), which is deducted from the real estate agent’s traditional commission.

-Our clients receive home rebates either at closing, as cash back (credit) towards qualified expenses for our smart buyers or by slashing traditional sales expenses for our savvy sellers, which saves our clients tons of their hard-earned money!
+Our clients receive home rebates at closing, as cash back (credit) towards qualified expenses for our smart buyers or by reducing traditional sales expenses for our savvy sellers, which saves our clients thousands of dollars of their hard-earned money!
+At Rebate Properties, we truly believe “Sharing a Realtor’s Commission is Caring!”

 Q: How and when will I receive my rebate?